MJeremy2017/design-patterns/chapter1/README.md

 ## Program to an interface, not an implementation.
 The point is to exploit polymorphism by programming to a supertype so that the actual runtime object isn’t locked into the code.

+## Favor composition over inheritance.
+Creating systems using composition gives you a lot more flexibility.
+Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets __you change behavior at runtime__.

+With composition instead of inheritance, you can encapsulate the methods that you like instead of inherit all of them.

+> Inheritance is not the only way to REUSE!